aboudekahil/tgl-old/README.md

 Available examples:

-- `Redline/`: A big red line rendered from top left ot bottom right, with a green triangle intersecting with the line.
+- `redline/`: A big red line rendered from top left ot bottom right, with a green triangle intersecting with the line.
+- `rectangle/`: 2 rectangles

 ## Screenshots